10 1月 Stopper rod mechanism

 The subject of this invention is a device to regulate. a tundish stopper.
-To be more exact, the subject of this invention is a device to operate the regulating of the position of the stopper which regulates the teeming of molten. metal through the pouring nozzle of a tundish.
+To be more exact, the subject of this invention is a device that regulates the position of the stopper which regulates the teeming of molten. metal through the pouring nozzle of a tundish.

 Continuous casting plants are known.
-It is known that. the molten metal is usually discharged from a ladle into a. tundish and is teemed continuously from said tundish into . an appropriate ingot mould.
+It is known that. the molten metal is usually discharged from a ladle into a. tundish and is teemed continuously from said tundish. an appropriate ingot mould.

-According to the invention the stopper is connected rigidly to a substantially parallel shaft which bears a rack in an intermediate position.
-Said shaft is guided substantially at its ends and includes a support relative to the zone comprising the rack.
+According to the invention, the stopper is connected rigidly to a substantially parallel shaft which bears a rack in an intermediate position.
+Said shaft is guided substantially at its ends and includes support relative to the zone comprising the rack.